ycrc/ycrc.github.io/docs/clusters-at-yale/access/index.md

 * Open MobaXterm.
 * From the top menu choose Tools -> MobaKeyGen (SSH key generator).
-* Leave all defaults and click the generate button.
+* Leave all defaults and click the "Generate" button.
 * Wiggle your mouse.
-* Save your public key as id_rsa.pub.
+* Click "Save public key" and save your public key as id_rsa.pub.
+* Choose a secure passphrase and enter into the two relevant fields.
+Your passphrase will prevent access to your account in the event your private key is stolen.
-* Save your private key as id_rsa.ppk (this one is secret, *don't give it to other people*).
+* Click "Save private key" and save your private key as id_rsa.ppk (this one is secret, *don't give it to other people*).
 * Copy the text of your public key and paste it into the text box in our [SSH key uploader](http://gold.hpc.yale.internal/cgi-bin/sshkeys.py).
 * Your key will be synced out to the clusters in a few minutes.